Accessibility

 What your school needs to know about accessibility compliance.

 Puppet Pals 1 (including School Edition) has been built with accessibility as a priority.
-We conform to WCAG 2.1 Level AA across the app’s UI, with a small number of known limitations in the creative puppet stage.
+The statements below describe the iOS and iPadOS app.
+On iOS we conform to WCAG 2.1 Level AA across the app’s UI, with a small number of known limitations in the creative puppet stage.
 This page summarizes our accessibility posture in plain language.
 The full technical report is linked at the bottom.

 What we support